Zebec Card

 Fiat Currency Handling

-For stablecoins like USDC and USDT, the conversion is 1:1 with no markup (1 USDC equals $1 USD).
-For spending in currencies other than USD, Mastercard handles the conversion at standard exchange rates with no additional FX fee from Zebec.
+For stablecoins like USDC and USDT, the conversion is 1:1 with no markup (1 USDC equals $1 USD), though variable exchange and FX fees may apply depending on the specific token and currency combination.
+For spending in currencies other than the card's base currency, Mastercard handles the conversion at standard exchange rates, with variable FX fees from Zebec.

-This approach allows users to effectively spend in any currency supported by the Mastercard network worldwide without worrying about manual conversions or exchange rate markups.
+This approach allows users to effectively spend in any currency supported by the Mastercard network worldwide, though users should be aware that conversion and FX fees can vary.

 Geographic Availability